Svetlless/Projects_eng/README.md

-Here are some examples of the non-commercial projects I completed using Python:
+#### A brief description of non-commercial projects I completed using Python:

     ABtest_price_change: Analysis of the A/A and A/B tests results for a dating app (change in the premium subscription price)